mcode/pims/README.md

 ## Setup

 The application is divided into a frontend and backend service.
-For an initial setup you will need to run `npm install` in both the frontend and backend subdirectories.
+For an initial setup run `npm install` in both the frontend and backend subdirectories.
 This will install the dependencies required for each of the services.

 ## Running backend and frontend

-Running the individual services can be done by either launching both of them independently or using pm2.
+Run the individual services by either launching both of them independently or using pm2 innately through Docker.

 ### Running independently